Valley residents sweat it out for a phone call

 People arrive as early as 7am to get a spot in the queue, and there’s no telling when their turn will come.
 Over the past few days, about 400 calls have been made from the centre, where people take a number allotted to them and wait till it is called out by officials manning the two phones.

-Wahid Aslam, the official incharge of overseeing the facilities for domestic and international calls, said he and other staff members had been working from 9am to 11pm on most days since August 6.

-“Some times the people break down and start crying when they can’t get through to their relatives or they can’t speak to them long enough,” Aslam said.
+Wahid Aslam, the official in charge of overseeing the facilities for domestic and international calls, said he and other staff members had been working from 9am to 11pm on most days since August 6.
+“Sometimes the people break down and start crying when they can’t get through to their relatives or they can’t speak to them long enough,” he said.

-“They get emotional and it affects us too, but we just keep trying to help them.”

 Many of the people making calls are parents trying to reach their children studying or working abroad or in other parts of India.
 While two phone lines are dedicated to international calls, three more are used for domestic calls, officials said.